 We see a younger monk, pulling his robes up over his knees, as he stalks up the mountain, bobbing his upper body back and forth, climbing up the other way.
-R. brakes the car.
+Giristroula stops the car.

 She gets out to greet him and asks, in Greek, if it would be possible to stay in one of the monasteries here, as we have nowhere else to stay.

-The monk looks at everything, anything else he can rather than her as she speaks, twisting his head this way and that: a tree, some boulders that have fallen onto the road, the vast view back down onto the plains, the huge sky above us.
+The monk looks at everything, anything else he can rather than at her as she speaks.
+Twisting his head this way and that: a tree, some boulders that have fallen onto the road, the vast view back down onto the plains, the huge sky above us.
 But he won’t look at her at all.